iCode13/News-Sentiment-Analysis-App/README.md

 * Network diagram showing "bigrams" (two words commonly seen together)
     * interactive?
     * let user search for a bigram and see how many times it appears?
+* Sentiment heatmap by geography
+    * Use byline, Google Maps API, & mapbox for locations
+    * Colorscale on AFIIN lexicon result (range -5 to +5)
 * [Other Samples](https://www.kaggle.com/xvivancos/analyzing-the-lord-of-the-rings-data) (Lord of the Rings analysis project)

 <img src=Readme-Images/wordcloud.png width=250></img>